bjpirt/shutter-tester/README.md

 # To Do

-- [ ] Single shot mode (only show last shot timing) - useful for initial tuning
-- [ ] Separate shutter timing mode
 - [ ] Automatically work out vertical or horizontal shutter
-- [ ] Enable detailed measurements to be shown / hidden
+- [ ] Enable detailed measurements to be shown / hidden in three point mode
 - [ ] Deploy to GitHub pages using GitHub actions
-- [ ] Display full shutter timing
-- [ ] Add a simple mode that just displays readings without calculations
-- [ ] More display options for summarising the measurements
 - [ ] Calculate variations across shutter and whether they are within tolerances
 - [ ] Add graph visualisation of shutter speeds
+- [ ] Generate report from three point test
+- [x] Display full shutter timing
+- [x] Separate shutter timing mode
+- [x] Single shot mode (only show last shot timing) - useful for initial tuning
 - [x] Compensation for sensor width

 ## Future